alfonso-torres/eng84_Highly_Available_app/README.md

 Who is using these services?: Anyone who wants to monitor their equipment to ensure the load of them and that they are working correctly before they fall or if they fall can start another.

-## Load balancing - app load balancer, network load balancer, classic load balancer:
+## Load balancing - app load balancer, network load balancer, classic load balancer

 ![BALANCER](./elastic_load_balancer.png)